-Adopt an ATD Fourth World Street Library and we'll send you news about it regularly in 2013.
+Adopt an ATD Fourth World Street Library and we'll send you news about it regularly in 2014.
 Do it for you or for a loved one.

-A boy in the Street Library in New Orleans clearly gained in concentration and persistence.
-Struggling to sound out the words in a book, he got frustrated when an older girl came up and started reading the same words more easily.
-There was a buzz as all the other kids moved to the next fun activity.
-The boy ignored them and stayed with an adult to keep sounding out the words, one by one.
+Take a story from New Orleans for example.
+A boy in the Street Library there started by struggling to sound out the words in a book.
+He got understandably frustrated when an older girl came up and started reading the same words more easily, and then there was a buzz of activity as all the other kids put down their books and moved to the daily art project.
+The boy ignored them though and stayed with an adult to keep sounding out the words, one by one.

 Kids learn to read in a Street Library, but they also practice not stopping when they’re frustrated, sharing materials with other kids, and trying new things.
 Street Libraries develop soft skills and the whole child.